mmul-it/training/Kubernetes-From-Scratch/Kubernetes-Frontend-Backend.md

    - `WORDPRESS_DB_PASSWORD`: mywppass
    - `WORDPRESS_DB_NAME`: mywpdb
 4. Install the `lynx` tool to check rendered http pages from command line.
-5. Using `kubectl --namespace fe-be-test port-forward frontend 8080:80` expose locally the port of the frontend and check the status of wordpress with lynx: what is the problem?
+5. Using `kubectl --namespace fe-be-test port-forward frontend 8080:80` expose locally the port of the frontend and check the status of wordpress with `lynx`: what is the problem?
 Why it is not working?
 6. Fix the problems by creating a label for the pod and a service for the backend.
 7. Check that now the web page shows the initial Wordpress configuration page